sirdog9001/EnduraBot/mkdocs/docs/classes.md

 This method returns the `self.tags` attribute.

 ## ItadGameDealsHandler
-This class is stored at `classes/itad_get_games_handler.py`.
+This class is stored at `classes/itad_get_deals_handler.py`.

 This class accepts the following arguements:

 - `deals_list`: A Python list of ITAD UUIDs.
 Designed to accept the method [`get_ids()`](#get_ids) from [`DBRGITGames`](#dbrgitgames).

-When initiated the `deals_list` is sent to the ITAD API and receives back a list of JSON objects which represent which of the games in the `deals_list` have deals.
+When initiated the `deals_list` is sent to the ITAD API.
+The API *should* send back a list of JSON objects which represent the games in the `deals_list` that have deals.
+If the API token is not accepted the class will raise a `TypeError`.

-The API is instructed in the sent HTTP header to only return deals and only return a single `shop`[^1] object per deal.
+The API is instructed in the URL parameters to *only* return deals and *only* return a single `shop`[^1] object per deal.

 When initialization completes the following class attributes are made available:

-- `self.deals`: The JSON returned by the IsThereAnyDeal API of games with deals.
+- `self.deals`: The JSON returned by the ITAD API of games with deals.
 - `self.list_of_ids`: The `deals_list` argument received by the class.

 ### get_deals_by_cut()